hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### The extra small cannon

-This cannon is rarely used, the main usage being the Helucky darkfighters.
-It can fit only extra-small slit bombs and basic lasers.
+This cannon is rare, mainly used by tiny ships such as the Helucky darkfighters.
+It can only fit extra-small slit bombs and basic lasers.

 ### Ammo